phillipmonroe/CS481-X-S20-capstone-bsu-transit/docs/TraySimpson.md

   - Talked about finding open source front-end

 2/6/20
-  -Ate donuts
+  - Ate donuts
-  -Got keypasses
+  - Got keypasses
-  -Explored Employer vs Admin requirements
+  - Explored Employer vs Admin requirements
-  -Listed questions for Mosabi/CityGO
+  - Listed questions for Mosabi/CityGO
-  *How are Riders identified?
+  * How are Riders identified?
-  *Do we have access to Riders document?
+  * Do we have access to Riders document?
-  *What kind of passes are being provided?
+  * What kind of passes are being provided?
-  -Determined app will be soley for distribution of passes, NOT payment -Look into authentication tools/libraries
+  - Determined app will be soley for distribution of passes, NOT payment
+  - Look into authentication tools/libraries